Liposuction Orlando

 What Parts of the Body Can Liposuction Be Performed on?

-This depends in part on the area or areas you had treated.
-If, for instance, you had bra line fat removed, you won’t have much of a recovery.
-Larger areas of your upper thighs will be a little more difficult.
-Our doctors will have you wear compression garments or compression bandages on the areas treated, and you’ll wear these for up to one month.
+Which parts you can have liposuction treatment on also depends on the area or areas you had treated in the past.
+Larger areas of your upper thighs can also be a little more difficult to treat.
+Our doctors will have you wear compression garments or compression bandages on the areas that have been treated, and you can expect to wear these for up to one month.
 Most people can get back to light exercise and normal other activities in a few days.
 Unless you have multiple areas treated, you’ll probably be able to return to work in just two to three days.

 Are My Results From Liposuction Permanent?